 If you are working with a tight budget, here are a few ways to save money on a toilet flange replacement:

-- Shop around.
-Request quotes from multiple plumbers to compare rates.
+- Shop around: Request quotes from multiple plumbers to compare rates.
 If you go the DIY route, shop for parts online to find the best deals.

-- Bundle repairs.
-Consider bundling your toilet flange replacement with other plumbing or toilet repair projects.
+- Bundle repairs: Consider bundling your toilet flange replacement with other plumbing or toilet repair projects.
 Having multiple repairs done at once may cost less than spreading them out.

-Should You DIY vs. Professional Toilet Flange Replacement?
+DIY vs. Professional Toilet Flange Replacement

 Here’s how to decide between tackling toilet flange replacement yourself or calling a professional plumber.

-DIY
+DIY Replacement

-Replacing a toilet flange is a fairly simple do-it-yourself project.
+Replacing a toilet flange is a fairly simple DIY project.
 The biggest challenge is the toilet’s heft, which can weigh up to 120 pounds.
 To reach the toilet flange, you will need to move the entire toilet and set it on its side.
 If you cannot safely lift the toilet alone, have someone ready to help.

-Professional
+Professional Replacement

 The only disadvantages to hiring a plumber are the higher cost and the lack of control.
-If you call during a busy season, you may need to wait a few days or pay extra for service.
+If you call a plumber during a busy season, you may need to wait a few days or pay extra for service.

-How To Hire a Professional Plumber?
+How To Hire a Professional Plumber

 Ensure that any plumber you hire is properly licensed and insured in your state.